 CWE-232: Improper Handling of Undefined Values

-The software does not handle or incorrectly handles when a value is not defined or supported for the associated parameter, field, or argument name.
+The product does not handle or incorrectly handles when a value is not defined or supported for the associated parameter, field, or argument name.

 This table shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.